Patriots Win an Early Standoff

 Learning this adds to the concerns of the committees of safety.
 To them, the fort is a beachhead for a likely British invasion.
 They issue their own calls for militia to march on the fort.

 A month later, Martin is tipped off to an impending attack, by merchant captains who had been held briefly by Patriots at Brunswick Town up the river.
-He escapes to a small, eight-gun British warship, the HMS Cruizer, just offshore.
+He escapes to a small, eight-gun British warship with two masts, the HMS Cruizer, just offshore.

 Collet warns that he cannot defend the fort: It is manned by only a dozen men, half the minimum garrison, without enough gunpowder.
 Martin orders the heavier cannon removed from the walls.
 You watch as the heavy barrels are lifted with difficulty off their carriages and carried to the beach directly below the fort.
 There they can be protected by the Cruizer.
 Collet, his men, and the smaller weapons also move to the ships.
 (The fate of the neglected drum goes unrecorded.)

 If you are standing here in the early morning hours of Wednesday, July 19, 1775, you are having a hot time.
 About 500 Patriot militia had marched in the day before, no doubt disappointed to find no one here and the cannon out of reach.
 Among their leaders is Robert Howe, the fort’s previous commander!
 Around 2 or 3 a.m., they take torches to the walls and buildings.
 This is considered the first military action of the Revolutionary War in North Carolina.
 Martin and the British watch helplessly from the Cruizer and another ship, HMS Scorpion.